The W.E.B. Du Bois Scholarship program begins.

 Baird Whitlock awards the first B.A. degrees

-For 50 years, Simon’s Rock has been a welcoming, inclusive community where younger scholars are taken seriously and individuality thrives.
+For over 50 years, Simon’s Rock has been a welcoming, inclusive community where younger scholars are taken seriously and individuality thrives.
 Our students push beyond the usual choices in their life-altering encounter with the liberal arts.SIMON’S ROCK LEGACY

 We invented early college.
 Then we reimagined the entire high school and college experience.
 We will continue to innovate, break down educational barriers, and provide access to the liberal arts and sciences.Veronica Chambers Remembrances